Information Security FAQ's

 What are my options if I want to save or share files on the cloud?

-The University currently has three cloud storage solutions that offer comparable features for online storage as well as Web-based collaboration.
+The University currently has multiple cloud storage solutions that offer comparable features for online storage as well as Web-based collaboration.
 There are a number of criteria that you should consider when determining what type of cloud service you should use.
 For additional information, please see the Cloud Storage Options page.

 Why shouldn't I download music and video onto my work computer?